 You may have noticed that each preceding research question was expressed in terms of a relationship.
-This relationship may be between two or more attributes of individuals or groups, such as gender and income or gender segregation in the workplace and income disparity.
+This relationship may be between two or more attributes of individuals or

+Empirical research: A research based on evidence that can be verified by using our direct experience. groups, such as gender and income or gender segregation in the workplace and income disparity.
 The relationship between attributes or characteristics of individuals and groups lies at the heart of social scientific inquiry.